progresseo/Habit_Tracker/README.md

 https://www.youtube.com/watch?v=ZJRg8nrNeeA&ab_channel=MikeDane (video on exception handling)

 >More validation- what if the record to delete or update doesn't exist - need a message!
+>There is dead end when I delete a record after I enter a date that doesn't exist.

 https://zetcode.com/csharp/sqlite/ good SQLite explanation